 Holt Junior High offers academic support to students in many ways.
 Teachers identify students that need extra support and work with them in class.
 Many students are enrolled in lab classes for literacy or math.

 The literacy lab is designed to work on all the various skills of literacy, including: fluency, vocabulary, comprehension, word study, and reading stamina.
 The literacy lab meets every day for the entirety of the semester.
-Teachers use a computerized program called iLit, which will assess each student’s reading level and offer books and instruction at that level.
+Teachers use a computerized program which will assess each student’s reading level and offer books and instruction at that level.

 The math lab is designed to work on specific math skills which have been identified as critical for successful math experiences in the future.
 This class is fluid for students: students receive this support on a unit-by-unit basis.
 The identified students are pulled from an elective class at least 2 days a week during that unit of study.